kongou-ae/Test-Azure/README.md

 ### Compute

 - Boot diag should be enabled
-- Use managed disk
+- Should use managed disk
--